nx-python/nx/docs/index.rst

   :caption: Getting Started
   :hidden:
   getting_started/installation
-  getting_started/building
   getting_started/tutorial
   getting_started/examples

 :doc:`getting_started/installation`
-  How to install nx-python on you Switch or Switch Emulator :doc:`getting_started/building`
+  How to install nx-python on you Switch or Switch Emulator :doc:`getting_started/tutorial`
-  How to build nx-python directly from source :doc:`getting_started/tutorial`
   A guided tutorial on how to use nx-python for your project :doc:`getting_started/examples`